 Attachment anxiety can mean being fine one minute, looking forward to the day ahead when your partner mentions doing something without.
 BOOM, happiness zapped.
 The next few hours seem like the hardest hurdles you’ve ever faced, your heart pumps at a fast and your brain starts thinking of every reason why your partner is about to run to the hills far, far away from you.
 The made-up arguments in your head start running around like some addictive whirlwind you can’t stop listening to despite thoroughly trusting your partner and knowing there is nothing to worry about.

-Find the reasons of attachment anxiety
+Find the reasons for attachment anxiety

 First thing’s first, get to grips with why this happens.
-This is a thought process which has developed over time, not naturally.
+This is a thought process that has developed over time, not naturally.
 For some, it could be a very rocky life growing up but for others, it’s the result of a horrible experience in a relationship.
-If, after some thinking, you can’t get your head round why this is happening to you or your partner, it might be worth seeing a professional like a therapist.
-However if you’re against spilling your heart out to a very caring stranger, have a look online to see what triggers attachment anxiety and you might find the answer.
+If, after some thinking, you can’t get your head around why this is happening to you or your partner, it might be worth seeing a professional like a therapist.
+However, if you’re against spilling your heart out to a very caring stranger, have a look online to see what triggers attachment anxiety and you might find the answer.
 Having said that, talking to someone professional really does help and if you’re at a point where anxiety attachment is a real issue and it’s beginning to take over, you may need guidance to work through it.

 Talk to your partner

 In a healthy relationship talking to your partner shouldn’t be an issue.
-Whatever side of you’re on, talking is key and not talking will only result in misunderstandings and arguments so it’s best to talk when neither one of you is uptight, anxious or angry.
+Whatever side of you’re on, talking is key, and not talking will only result in misunderstandings and arguments so it’s best to talk when neither one of you is uptight, anxious, or angry.
 Explain how you feel when the anxiety enters the relationship and what would be best for you both in that situation.
-Unfortunately, an anxious person will more than likely be looking for a form of validation of their partner’s love but don’t give into this, either of you!
+Unfortunately, an anxious person will more than likely be looking for a form of validation of their partner’s love but don’t give in to this, either of you!
 Reassurance can become addictive and it’s not healthy.
 Listen to any concerns your partner has and then explain how it is from your point of view and what you think would be best.
 Understanding that your partner doesn’t feel the same as you and that’s OK is key to a better understanding.